Bonsucro is a global non-profit, multi-stakeholder organisation - find out here about how we're governed.

-We’ve put in place a robust governance structure alongside strong procedures to ensure that Bonsucro is in the best position to work towards its vision – a sugarcane sector with thriving, sustainable producer communities and resilient, assured supply chains.
+We’ve put in place a robust governance structure alongside strong procedures to ensure that Bonsucro is in the best position to work towards its vision – to collectively accelerate the sustainable production and uses of sugarcane.

 Bonsucro’s current governance structure was formally approved by a vote of the Members at an Extraordinary General Meeting of the members 2015.
 The review process was led by the Governance Committee and was an inclusive and consultative process giving all members the opportunity to provide input and to vote on the final proposals.